Proper maintenance and care of multi-threading locks

 The following is a level 4 lock, which can only recurse to acquire level 1, 2, or 3 locks:

 No Julia code may be called while holding a lock above this point.

-The following is a level 6 lock, which can only recurse to acquire locks at lower levels:
+The following are a level 6 lock, which can only recurse to acquire locks at lower levels:

 The following is an almost root lock (level end-1), meaning only the root look may be held when trying to acquire it: